 The series continues at 7 p.m.
 Thursday, Feb.
 13 with poet and spoken word artist Mayda del Valle.

-Chosen by O Magazine as one of 20 women on the first “O Power List,” the Chicago native is the youngest poet and first Latino to win the 2001 National Poetry Slam Individual Championship.
-Soon after she was chosen to perform on the first season of the HBO’s Russell Simmons Presents Def Poetry, followed by a stint as an original cast member and contributing writer of the critically acclaimed Tony award winning production of Russell Simmons Def Poetry Jam on Broadway.
+Chosen by Oprah's O Magazine as one of 20 women on the first "O Power List," del Valle has been featured in numerous publications including Urban Latino, Mass Appeal magazine, Latina magazine, The Source, and the New York Times.
+In 2001, at the age of 22, she became the youngest poet and first Latino to win the Individual National Poetry Slam.
+Since then, her bracing style—informed by Latin jazz and hip-hop—has been featured on the HBO series Russell Simmons Presents Def Poetry.
+She was anoriginalcast member and contributing writer of the critically acclaimed Tony award-winning production of Russell Simmons Def Poetry Jam on Broadway and toured internationally with the show.

 Teacher, pastor and international evangelist Paula White will visit Philander Smith College at 7 p.m.
 Thursday, March 20.